HowieJM/crc-scenic/scripts/02_scenic_multirun/README.md

 ## Acquire motif/track resources (if not already present)

-With the the environment and pipeline prepared and the loom filed added to the resources, we can now prepare the further data resources needed to run SCENIC.
+With the environment and pipeline prepared and the loom file added to the resources, we can now prepare the further data resources needed to run SCENIC.
 To do so:

 First, choose a resources directory (default in this repo layout):